The Smithsonian Goes Digital: A New Era of Transformation

 As mentioned at the top of the article, the Digitization Program Office is responsible for the institution’s extensive digitizing.
 It also leads innovative projects to facilitate digitization and develop new technologies, like 3D digitization workflows, for scanning and preserving artifacts.

-The Smithsonian continues to collaborate with technology companies like Google Arts & Culture, Microsoft, and Salesforce to develop cutting-edge technologies in digitization and digital engagement.
+The Smithsonian collaborates with technology companies like Google Arts & Culture, Microsoft, and Salesforce to develop cutting-edge technologies in digitization and digital engagement.
 Here’s a neat rundown of the Smithsonian’s major tech partnerships and projects.